chrisnoonan98675/site/xl-release/how-to/configure-risk-settings.markdown

 ## Set the global risk threshold

+To edit the Global Risk Threshold, you must have the [Admin global permission](/xl-release/how-to/configure-permissions.html).
 Go to **Settings** > **Risk settings** and configure the Global Risk Threshold by setting the limit values for `On Track`, `Attention Needed`, and `At Risk`.
 The Global Risk Threshold is used for every profile and determines when a release is marked as `Attention Needed` or `At Risk`.